neuefische/web-exercises/sessions/recap-project-react/part-7/hints.md

 <details>
 <summary>💡 Hint: Refactoring into Pages</summary>

-Think about what parts of the App.js belong to the which page.
+Think about what parts of the App.js belong to which page.
 Move these parts into that "page component" e.g.:

 ```js
 // in pages/Home.js